Before enrolling in the science courses please read the following statements:

 If you feel the same way, you are ready to sign up for my science classes.
 If you are not sure, please come and see me before enrolling.
 Keep in mind that you can repeat a course two times; take your classes when you are ready.
 Your GPA matters when you are ready to transfer.

-If ready, welcome and log into Etudes (will be open one week before the semester starts) to start the class and to get all the information that you will need!
+If ready, welcome and log into Canvas (will be open one week before the semester starts) to start the class and to get all the information that you will need!
 Let us start a great journey together!

 Please print and read the syllabus thoroughly.
 Purchase the book and the lab manual before the semester starts.
 Be ready!